-How to remove the Presta valve core
+How to remove the Presta valve core with tool

-The easiest way is to use the valve core removal tool.
-These days, they can come in various designs, but the way it works stays the same.
-The simplest form of the removal tool is a small, black piece of plastic with two holes; closed, and open-ended.
+These days, the valve core removal tool comes in various designs, but the way it works stays the same.
+The simplest form of the removal tool is a small, black piece of plastic with two holes; closed and open-ended.
 It usually costs around $1 to $2.